jvanbrunschot-coolblue/image_compressor/README.md

 ## Image compressor

 A simple tool written in Python3 to compress a given directory tree.
 Currently only `jpeg` and `png` are supported image formats.
 Default compression ratio is 80%.

 ### Usage

+`pip install -r requirements.txt`

 `python app.py --help`